MicrosoftDocs/dynamics365smb-docs/business-central/admin-onedrive-faq.md

 ### Actions Open in OneDrive and Share are missing

-There ara a couple things you can chec
+There ara a couple things you can check:

 - Check that the application features for OneDrive are turned on in the **OneDrive Setup** assisted setup guide.
 See [Configure OneDrive using OneDrive Setup](admin-onedrive-integration.md#configure-onedrive-using-onedrive-setup).
 - Check that Microsoft OneDrive is set to **Agree** in the **Privacy Notices Status** page.
 See [Privacy Notices Status](privacy-notices-status.md)